-You can commission pastel portrait painting from £55 from a talented artist studying at the University of the Arts London, an animal portrait (oil on canvas board) from just £89 from an award winning artist, commission a graffiti artist for around £200 per day or commission a well-established artist between £600 - £12K
+You can commission Pastel Portrait painting from £55 from a talented artist studying at the University of the Arts London, an Animal Portrait (oil on canvas board) from just £89 from an award winning artist, commission a Graffiti Artist for around £200 per day or commission a well-established artist between £600 - £12K to large Public Art Commissions.

 We can arrange art commissions by photo or sittings by a local artist for the best possible experience

-If you haven't already tried, view our registered makers portfolios from a wide vatiety of makers.
+If you haven't already tried, view our registered makers portfolios from a wide variety of makers.

 We take a unique approach to help you to commission any type of artwork you require for individuals to public art commissions.